gini/gini-vision-lib-ios/Documentation/source/Updating to 4.0.md

 ### Only Component API

 This version adds new screens and new features to old screens, adding more complexity to them.
-That is why now every screen of the Gini Vision Library has a `delegate` to handle every interaction with it from the outside, making the communication with it more extensible and clearer.
+That is why now every screen of the Gini Vision Library has a `delegate` to handle every interaction from the outside, making the communication with it more extensible and clearer.

 #### Camera screen
-To improve the navigation between screens, the file import pickers has been decoupled from the `CameraViewController` and they are now handled by a `DocumentPickerCoordinator`.
+* To improve the navigation between screens, the file import pickers has been decoupled from the `CameraViewController` and they are now handled by a `DocumentPickerCoordinator`.
 In case that you want to use both pickers, you have to use the `CameraViewController.init(giniConfiguration:)` initializer and set the `CameraViewControllerDelegate` to get the selected picker in the `CameraViewControllerDelegate.camera(_:didSelect:)` method.
+* Now document validation should be handled outside of the `CameraViewController`.
+When capturing and validating a `GiniQRCodeDocument`, you can show the dialog afterwards with the `CameraViewController.showPopup(forQRDetected:didTapDone:)` method.